Reflux occurs when your baby’s feed comes back up from his stomach into his throat and mouth.

 - They do not show a steady weight gain

-Specialised products are available whether you are breastfeeding or bottlefeeding to help make it easier for babies to keep down feeds, talk to your healthcare professional for advice.
+Specialised products are available whether breastfeeding or bottlefeeding to help make it easier for babies to keep down feeds.
+Talk to your healthcare professional for advice.

-Why not contact our team of expert infant feeding advisors if you think your baby has reflux and would like some more advice.
+Contact our team of expert feeding advisors if you think your baby has reflux and would like some more advice.
 Watch our video for some more tips from Midwife Sinead.